 Film Industry

 Croatia claims a growing film culture with films like "Game of Thrones" and "Mamma Mia!
-Here We Go Again" shot in the country.
-Croatia also hosts the Pula Film Festival and the Zagreb Film Festival among other international film events.
+Here we go again, a countrywide shot.
+Croatia also hosts the Pula Film Festival and the Zagreb Film Festival, among other international film events.

 Cuisine

-Among other things, Croatian food mixes Mediterranean in origin, Italian, and Austrian flavors.
+Among other things, Croatian food mixes Mediterranean in origin, Italian, and Austrian flavours.
 Seafood is a mainstay along the coast; uplands typically include hefty beef dinners.
-Among the traditional Croatian fare are cevapi, grilled beef minced, pašticada, meat stew, and strukli, a sort of pastry loaded with cheese.
+Of the traditional Croatian fare are cevapi, grilled minced beef, pašticada, a meat stew, and strukli, a sort of pastry loaded with cheese.

 Media